sonocotta/esparagus-media-center/firmware/esphome/README.md

 - `louder-esparagus-plus-s3-voice-assist.yaml` - Local voice assistant (wake word + media player with ducking)
 - `louder-esparagus-plus-s3-voice-assist-sendspin.yaml` - Voice assistant combined with Sendspin multi-room playback

-Only the Sendspin configuration ships as a factory/OTA image today (see the web installer); the other variants are dev configs, flashed and adopted via the ESPHome Dashboard.
+Only the Sendspin configuration ships as a factory/OTA ESPHome image today (see the web installer); the other ESPHome variants are dev configs, flashed and adopted via the ESPHome Dashboard.
+A Squeezelite-ESP32 build (16-bit and 32-bit) is also available from the web installer.

 ---